-You can claim GST credits on any purchases related to your business, including buying or leasing a car, and operating costs associated with running it, like servicing, repairs and fuel.
+You can claim GST credits on any purchases related to your business, including buying or leasing a car, and the operating costs associated with running it, like servicing, repairs, and fuel.

-The simplest way to work out the proportion of business for personal use, and prove it to the ATO, is by keeping a logbook.
-Accounting software tools, like QuickBooks Self-Employed automatically tracks and logs your trips to save you the time.
+The simplest way to work out the proportion of business and personal use and prove it to the ATO is by keeping a logbook.
+You can also use accounting software to automatically track and log your trips to save you the time.

-You can also offset any legitimate expenses you incur running your Uber or Rideshare business against your taxable income.
+You can also offset any legitimate business expenses you incur against your taxable income.
 These include:

 - Uber or Rideshare facilitator service fees